Intercellular competitive growth dynamics with microenvironmental feedback: Conclusions and discussions

+Moreover, by exploring the effect of cancer cells' competitive ability on the lifespan of organisms, we have discovered a non-monotonic phenomenon caused by the microenvironmental feedback.
+There is an optimal value of $K$ (the competitive ability of cancer cells) that allows the multicellular organisms to achieve the longest lifespan, which is totally absent without the microenvironmental feedback mechanism.
+Of particular interesting, we have found that either periodic or stochastic switching between too high and too low values of $K$p can further extend the lifespan of the organism, as compared to the cases of too low or too high $K$ separately, which resembles like the phenomenon of Parrondo's paradox~\cite{Wen2022PRL,Harmer1999}.

-Complex cooperation and competitive interactions\cite{Wolf2018} between cells of multicellular organisms can complicate the regulation of microenvironmental feedback.
-Our model describes a homogenized microenvironment at the organismal level.
-In fact, it is difficult to be altered the microenvironment of the organism when it is localized after becoming the TME or the aging microenvironment\cite{Arneth2020}.
-We expect to propose microenvironmental feedback models that are more in keeping with the organizational structure of the organism.
-We hope that our work can inspire experimental work(such as in vitro experimental systems\cite{Fiorini2020}) to better describe the relationship between the microenvironment and intercellular competition.
+Besides competitive interactions, complex cooperation among cells of multicellular organisms can further complicate the regulation of microenvironmental feedback~\cite{Wolf2018}.
+Our current model describes just a homogenized microenvironment at the organismal level, which might be less of significance for applications in realistic situations.
+In fact, it is very unlikely to reverse the microenvironment of the organism when it had already been dominated by the TME or the aging microenvironment~\cite{Arneth2020}.
+Nevertheless, with the rapid development of modern medicine, we may expect at some future date that the microenvironment in real organism can be properly regulated in the procedure treating malignant tumors to achieve most effective treatment.
+We thus hope that our theoretical work can inspire further experimental studies (such as \emph{in vitro} experimental systems~\cite{Fiorini2020}) to better describe the relationship between the microenvironment and intercellular competition, providing valuable clues on tumor therapy.